 One of our favorite things about Bulgaria’s tasty cuisine is its yogurt, which is appreciated worldwide because of its health benefits and creamy texture.

-It’s believed that the people of the Balkans have been making yogurt for more than three millennia.
-Lactobacillus Bulgaricus, the bacteria responsible for making Bulgaria’s prized yogurt, is appreciated as far away as Japan and China.
-Bulgarian yogurt dominates about 60% of the Japanese market and many believe that the yogurt is rich in probiotics (good bacteria) which aid in digestion.
+The people of the Balkans have been making yogurt for more than three millennia.
+Lactobacillus Bulgaricus, the bacteria responsible behind Bulgaria’s prized yogurt, is enjoyed as far away as Japan and China.
+In fact, Bulgarian yogurt dominates about 60% of the Japanese market!
+It’s widely believed that yogurt’s probiotics even help digestion.

-As good as commercial Bulgarian yogurt is, it cannot compare to the homemade variety that we made with Tony & Stefan, which was rich, tangy, and creamier than its commercial cousins.
+As good as commercial Bulgarian yogurt is, it can’t compare to the homemade variety that we made with Tony and Stefan — theirs was rich, tangy, and just creamier than its commercial cousins.
 When I asked the couple what foods they like to pair their homemade yogurt with (be sure to see their recipe below), Tony and Stefan said that they prefer eating it by itself.
 When Shawn and I discovered how delicious it was, we could see why they don’t want any other distracting flavors.

-However you enjoy yours, Добър апетит!
+Whatever you choose to pair your yogurt with, Добър апетит!
 (Dobãr apetit!)

 1. Purchase milk.
 Tony and Stefan bought sheep’s milk from a dairy farm in Kalofer.
 The traditional process is to BYOB = ‘bring your own bottle’.
 The cost for roughly 1.5 liters of sheep milk was 3 Bulgarian Lev ($2 USD or €1,50).